Mohammad Husni Thamrin

-Mohammad Husni Thamrin (16 February 1894 – 11 January 1941) was a pre-independence Indonesian political thinker and nationalist who after his death was named a National Hero.
+Mohammad Husni Thamrin (16 February 1894 – 11 January 1941) was a Eurasian-Betawi political thinker and Indonesian nationalist who advocated for the independence of the Dutch colony in the East Indies.
+After his death, he was regarded as an Indonesian National Hero.

 Early life and beginning of political career

-Thamrin was born in Weltevreden, Batavia (modern day Jakarta), Dutch East Indies, on 16 February 1894.
+Thamrin was born in Weltevreden, Batavia (modern-day Jakarta), Dutch East Indies, on 16 February 1894.
 His father, Thamrin Mohd.
 Tabri, was the son by his Indonesian mistress of an English businessman who owned the Hotel Ort in Batavia.
 Tabri was subsequently adopted and raised by his Javanese uncle.
 Thamrin was therefore born into a neo-priyayi class and in 1906, his father became district head (wedana) under Governor General Johan Cornelis van der Wijck.
 After graduating from Koning Willem III Gymnasium, Thamrin took several government jobs before working for ten years for the shipping company Koninklijke Paketvaart-Maatschappij.

 In 1919, Thamrin was elected a member of the Jakarta City Council, and in 1929, became second deputy mayor.
 In 1927 he was appointed by Governor-General de Graeff to the Volksraad.
 He was appointed again in 1931 and elected in 1935 and 1939.